 A little about me

 Hi, I'm Bryona!
-I am a fine artist and illustrator who works in a variety of traditional and digital media, including watercolor, graphite, pen & ink, and the Adobe Creative Suite.
+I am a fine artist and illustrator who works in a variety of traditional and digital media, including watercolor, graphite, pen & ink, and digital illustration.
 I have a passion for nature and science that inspires much of my work.

 I was born in Colorado but grew up in the farmland of Pennsylvania catching newts and frogs.
 For as long as I can remember I have had a passion for creating visual work.
 When I was young I was diagnosed with B-Cell Acute Lymphoblastic Leukemia (B-ALL).
 During treatment, I spent a lot of time watching animated movies, and I believe that this is where my love for animals and nature started.
 After three years of chemotherapy, I was declared in remission and have been since!